ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 Before you add and run a Tekton pipeline, make sure that you have the following resources in place:

+* A [toolchain](https://cloud.ibm.com/devops/toolchains) that contains the following tool integrations:

+  * A repo tool integration (such as the GitHub tool integration) that contains your Tekton pipeline code, including a Tekton yaml file.
+Find sample pipeline and task definitions on [github](https://github.com/open-toolchain/hello-tekton).
+For more information about getting started with Tekton pipelines, see [Tekton Pipelines](https://github.com/tektoncd/pipeline/blob/master/docs/pipelines.md){:external} or take the [Develop a Kubernetes app by using Tekton delivery pipelines](https://www.ibm.com/cloud/architecture/tutorials/develop-kubernetes-app-using-tekton-delivery-pipelines){:external} tutorial.
+  * Optional.
+If you are not using the default shared Pipeline Worker, you can use a {{site.data.keyword.deliverypipeline}} Private Worker tool integration that references your Kubernetes cluster.
+For more information about private workers, see [Installing Delivery Pipeline Private Workers](/docs/ContinuousDelivery?topic=ContinuousDelivery-install-private-workers).

 * [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli) installed locally.
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/){:external} installed locally.
 * A Kubernetes cluster (version 1.15 or higher) such as an [{{site.data.keyword.containerlong}} cluster](https://cloud.ibm.com/kubernetes/catalog/cluster){:external}.
-* A toolchain that contains the following tool integrations:

-  * A repo tool integration (such as the GitHub tool integration) that contains your Tekton pipeline code, including a Tekton yaml file.
-For more information about getting started with Tekton pipelines, see [Tekton Pipelines](https://github.com/tektoncd/pipeline/tree/v0.8.0/docs#tekton-pipelines){:external}.
-  * A {{site.data.keyword.deliverypipeline}} Private Worker tool integration that references your Kubernetes cluster.
-For more information about private workers, see [Installing Delivery Pipeline Private Workers](/docs/ContinuousDelivery?topic=ContinuousDelivery-install-private-workers).

 The toolchain and the {{site.data.keyword.deliverypipeline}} Private Worker tool integration must be in the same region.
 {: important}